-Ingredients Manmaker from contains 3,4divanillyl tetrahydrofuran - nettle extract that works by lowering the level of SHBG (six hormone binding globulin) and thus raising the level of free testosterone in the blood.
-Today, nettle extracts are generally used to support prostate health, urinary comfort and sexual function. nettle extract seems to work through three mechanisms that can support healthy testosterone levels: inhibit aromatase (reduces the conversion of testosterone to estrogen) Inhibition of 5α-reductase (reduces the conversion of testosterone to DHT) Blocking SHBG (giving more free unbound testosterone in the blood)
+3,4divanillyltetrahydrofuran – nettle extract that works by lowering the content of SHBG (six hormone binding globulin) and thus increasing the level of free testosterone in the blood.
+Today, nettle extract is generally used to support prostate health, urinary comfort, and sexual function.
+Nettle extract seems to work through three mechanisms that can support healthy testosterone levels: inhibit aromatase (reduces the conversion of testosterone to estrogen), inhibition of 5a reductase (reduces the conversion of testosterone to DHT), blockage of SHBG (provides more freely unbound testosterone in the blood).

-Manmaker also contains Broccoli extract rich in indole-3-carbinol (I3C).
-I3C exhibits hormone balancing effects that can increase the levels of testosterone in some situations.
+Broccoli extract rich in indole-3-carbinol (I3C) I3C exhibits hormone balancing effects that can increase levels of testosterone in certain situations.
 I3C is used to promote the metabolism of estrogenic compounds.
-It can prevent the levels of estrogen from getting too high or too low.
-It has also been shown to inhibit the effects of the enzyme aromatase.
-Researchers from the University of Kansas Medical Center have discovered that IC3 and tamoxifen (prescription estrogen receptor antagonist) both blocked estrogen (via various mechanisms).
+It can prevent levels of estrogen from getting too high or too low.
+It has also been shown to inhibit the effects of the aromatase enzyme.
+Researchers from the University of Kansas Medical Center have discovered that IC3 and tamoxifen (prescription estrogen receptor antagonist) both blocked estrogen (via different mechanisms).

-Magnesium, the 11th most abundant mineral in the body, is an important compound involved in a number of biochemical reactions, including protein synthesis, muscle contractions, nerve conduction, blood pressure, heart rhythm, blood sugar regulation and much more.
-Given its different roles in over 300 body functions, Mg is an incredibly simple and absurdly complex mineral:
+Magnesium, which is the 11th most abundant mineral in the body, is an important compound involved in several biochemical reactions, including protein synthesis, muscle contractions, nerve conduction, blood pressure, heart rhythm, blood sugar regulation and much more.
+Given its different roles in over 300 bodily functions, Mg is both an incredibly simple and absurdly complex mineral.

 Magnesium facilitates sleep and suppresses anxiety (perhaps by blocking cortisol, the body’s stress hormone).
 Long and healthy sleep as well as low levels of cortisol are associated with higher levels of free and total testosterone.
-Magnesium can help facilitate the formation of testosterone directly, and it can also indirectly help increase testosterone by blocking cortisol and improving sleep.
-So, in addition to becoming stronger and having higher levels of testosterone, you will also likely experience better and longer sleep, Magnesium helps to lower SHBG and thus increases the levels of “free” testosterone.
+Magnesium can help facilitate the formation of testosterone directly, and it can also indirectly help boost testosterone by blocking cortisol and improving sleep.
+So in addition to getting stronger and having higher levels of testosterone, you are also likely to experience better and longer sleep, Magnesium helps lower SHBG and thus raises levels of “free” testosterone.

-Fenugreek extract (Fenugreek) - well-known and long-term use since this herb contains over 100 phytochemical ingredients such as furostanol saponoids and steroidal saponoids.
-Fenugreek has traditionally been used to increase libido and strengthen the immune system.
-However, the testofen is a unique extract of fenugreek which is standardized into a unique blend of saponin glycosides that Gencor has called Fenuside.
-These components in Testofen can support healthy sexual desire and vitality, muscle mass, free testosterone levels in men, and help reduce normal symptoms of Andropause in men.
-A mechanism believed to have been found, the testophen blocks 5-alpha reductase and thus the conversion of testosterone to DHT.
+Fenugreek extract (fenugreek clover) – well known and long used because this herb contains over 100 phytochemical ingredients such as furostanol saponins as well as steroidal saponins.
+Traditionally, fenugreek has been used to increase libido and strengthen the immune system.
+However, Fenusterol is a unique extract of Fenugreek that is standardized into a unique blend of saponin glycosides that Sabinsa has called Fenusterol.
+These constituents of Fesnusterol can support healthy sexual desire and vitality, muscle mass, free testosterone levels in men and help reduce normal symptoms of Andropause in men.
+One mechanism believed to have been found is Fenusterol blocking 5-alpha-reductase and thus the conversion of testosterone to DHT.

-Boron has long been associated with testosterone levels, some research suggests that boron helps the body absorb calcium, which stimulates the production of steroid hormones testosterone and estrogen in men and women.
-The effects of boron also include increasing serum levels of magnesium, zinc and vitamin D as well as a decrease in estradiol and sex hormone binding globulin (SHBG), both of which inhibit the activity of the testosterone.
+Boron has long been associated with testosterone levels, some research suggests that boron helps the body absorb calcium which stimulates the production of the steroid hormone testosterone and estrogen in men and women.
+The effects from boron also include increasing serum levels of magnesium, zinc and vitamin D, as well as a Reduction in oestradiol and sex hormone-binding globulin (SHBG), both of which inhibit testosterone activity.